Step-by-Step Guide: Re-Registering Your Biometric Data

 Verifying Your Details Carefully

 After your biometrics are captured, the operator will display all your updated information on a screen.
-This is a very important moment for you to pay close attention.
+This is a crucial moment to pay close attention.
 Please check every detail, including your name, address, date of birth, and especially your new biometric data.
-If you spot any mistakes, no matter how small, point them out immediately to the operator.
-It is much easier to correct errors at this stage than later on.
+Should you notice any discrepancies, no matter how minor, inform the operator immediately.
+Correcting errors at this stage is significantly simpler than rectifying them later.

 Receiving Your Confirmation

-Once you have confirmed that all the details are correct, and the operator has finalised the process, you will be given an acknowledgment slip or a receipt.
+Once you have confirmed the accuracy of all details, and the operator has finalised the process, you will be given an acknowledgment slip or a receipt.
 This slip will contain an update request number.
-It is crucial to keep this document safe, as it is your proof that you have re-registered your biometrics and it will help you track the status of your update.
+It is essential to safeguard this document, as it serves as your proof of re-registration and enables you to track the update’s status.

 What Happens After You Re-Register?